 4.1.
 General information

-In China, private law regulates the relations between people or companies.
+In China, private law regulates the relationships between people or companies.
 There is no need to give a warning prior to starting a lawsuit.
-When a case is sent to a court, there may be a pre-court procedure, which can be skipped before normal proceedings begin.
+When a case is sent to a court, there may be a pre-court procedure, which can be skipped before the normal proceedings begin.

 4.2.
 Legal systems